Optimal realisations of two-dimensional, totally-decomposable metrics: Preliminaries and previous results

-We have seen in the introduction that any metric space $(X,d)$ can be embedded into its tight-span and that $d(x,y)=d_\infty(x,y)=d_{(G_d,w_\infty)}(x,y)$ holds for all $x,y\in X$.
-A key in the proof of our main theorem will be the following observation, which shows that for two-decomposable metrics the latter equality holds for general vertices of the tight-span.
+We have seen in the introduction that any metric space $(X,d)$ can be embedded into its tight-span and that $d(x,y)=d_\infty(x,y)$ $=d_{(G_d,w_\infty)}(x,y)$ holds for all $x,y\in X$.
+A key in the proof of our main theorem will be the following observation by Hirai~\cite{Hirai09}, which shows that for two-decomposable metrics the latter equality holds for general vertices of the tight-span.
+For the sake of completeness, a proof is included here.
+Note that the result is not true in general for metrics with dimension 3 or more~(see, e.g.~\cite[Theorem 3]{koolen2007concerning}). \\

-\begin{prop} Let $(X,d)$ be a two-decomposable metric space.
+\begin{prop} ~\cite[Proposition 4.2]{Hirai09} Let $(X,d)$ be a two-decomposable metric space.
 Then for any two elements $f,g\in V(\ct(d))$, we have $d_\infty(f,g)=d_{(G_d,w_\infty)}(f,g)$. \end{prop}